Knowledge-Precipitation-Tribe/Spatio-Temporal-papers/README.md

 # Urban-computing-papers
 ## Introduction

-This project is a collection of recent research in areas such as new infrastructure and urban computing, including white papers and academic papers.
+This project is a collection of recent research in areas such as new infrastructure and urban computing, including white papers, academic papers, AI lab and dataset etc.

 ## 新基建